-NGB will monitor The the technical compliance the gambling of games, machines and devices, assessing new products ensuring that the industry thereby compliant facilitating contribution of the gambling industry to the economy.
+NGB will monitor The the technical compliance of the gambling games, machines and devices, assessing new products ensuring that the industry is thereby compliant facilitating contribution of the gambling industry to the economy.
 The contribution to the economy will also be supported by maintaining an operational NCEMS and a report will be produced in each quarter.